HMS-Core/hms-toolkit-convertor/README.md

 How to use
 ------------------

-For details,you can click: https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/90419706
+For details, you can click: https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/90419706

 Code Contributions
 ------------------